-History Of The .40 S&W
+History of the .40 S&W Cartridge

-The F.B.I. wanted S&W to adapt their large-frame 4506 pistol to fire their downloaded 10mm round.
-S&W figured out that with less powder and more air space in the big 10mm case, a shorter case might fit the F.B.I.’s requirement and also function in existing 9mm-size guns.
+The FBI wanted S&W to adapt their large-frame 4506 pistols to fire their downloaded 10mm round.
+S&W figured out that with less powder and more air space in the big 10mm case, a shorter case might fit the FBI’s requirement and also function in existing 9mm-size guns.

-The Glock guns were very popular…the F.B.I. adopted the Glock and its .40 S&W round in 1997.
-The .40 S&W’s popularity was enhanced by the (now-expired) Federal Assault Weapons Ban in 1994.
+The Glock guns were very popular, and the FBI adopted the Glock and its .40 S&W round in 1997.
+The .40 S&W’s popularity was enhanced by the now-expired Federal Assault Weapons Ban in 1994.
 This act, among other things, limited magazine size to ten rounds.
-Folks figured out that if they could only carry ten rounds, maybe the larger .40 S&W might be more effective than the smaller 9mm.
+Folks figured out that if they could only carry ten rounds, the larger .40 S&W might be more effective than the smaller 9mm.

 Numerous police agencies jumped on the .40 S&W bandwagon and the round grew immensely in popularity.
-With pressures similar to the 9mm’s (35,000 pounds per square inch) and superior to the .45 ACP’s (21,000 lbs./p.s.i.), some have called the .40 S&W the ideal cartridge for personal defense and law enforcement.
+With pressures similar to the 9mm’s (35,000 pounds per square inch) and superior to the .45 ACP’s (21,000 lbs/PSI), some have called the .40 S&W the ideal cartridge for personal defense and law enforcement.
 Whatever your stance on that, it has certainly been tested and proven.

 With the cartridge’s history behind us, let’s talk about the ammo itself.
 I will break it down into two main groups, as I have done with other ammo articles I’ve written.
 We will talk first about practice ammo, then will tackle self-defense rounds.

-Most FMJ target-type ammo is cheaper to make than JHP ammo, since the bullets cost less to produce.
+Most FMJ target-type ammo is cheaper to make than JHP ammo since the bullets cost less to produce.
 If you match your bullet weights and relative velocities (say, 180-grain JHP and 180-grain FMJ at 900 fps), you should have no problems practicing with the two different types.

 Why Match Bullet Weights and Velocities?

-1. Magtech 180 Grain FMJ Flat Nose (990 f.p.s, 392 ft./lbs. energy)
+Best .40 S&W Ammo: Magtech 180 Grain FMJ Flat Nose

 Magtech is a huge international company that manufactures ammunition under different labels, in different countries.
-Magtech is a member of CBC Global Ammunition, a holding company that operates ammunition factories in the U.S., Brazil, Germany and the Czech Republic.
+It is a member of CBC Global Ammunition, a holding company that operates ammunition factories in the U.S., Brazil, Germany and the Czech Republic.
 (Another of CBC Global’s labels that we see on a lot of ammunition boxes in local stores is Seller & Bellot).
 CBC’s products are exported to over 130 countries, which makes this company one of the largest in the world.
 What’s that got to do with our look at the Magtech .40 S&W FMJ round?
 Simple — cost.
 They make everything connected with their ammo production, which tends to hold costs down.